determined-ai/determined/docs/cluster-setup-guide/deploy-cluster/sysadmin-deploy-on-slurm/slurm-requirements.rst

 Deploying the Determined HPC Launcher on Slurm/PBS has the following requirements.

--  The login node, admin node, and compute nodes must be configured with a Linux distro compatible with any of the following minimum distro versions: Red Hat® Enterprise Linux® 8, SUSE Linux Enterprise Server 15, CentOS 7, Rocky Linux 8, Ubuntu 20.04.
-Additional minimum distro version dependencies may be required by your choice of Slurm/PBS version and container runtime.
+-  The login node, admin node, and compute nodes must be installed and configured with one of the following Linux distributions:

-   -  User and group configuration must be consistent across all nodes of the HPC cluster
-   -  All nodes must be able to resolve the hostnames of all other nodes in the HPC cluster
-   -  A cluster-wide file system with consistent path names across the HPC cluster
+   -  Red Hat® Enterprise Linux (RHEL) or CentOS 7.9
+   -  RHEL or Rocky Linux® 8.5, 8.6
+   -  RHEL 9
+   -  SUSE® Linux Enterprise Server (SLES) 12 SP3 , 15 SP3, 15 SP4
+   -  Ubuntu® 20.04, 22.04
+   -  Cray OS (COS) 2.3, 2.4

+   Note: More restrictive Linux distribution dependencies may be required by your choice of Slurm/PBS version and container runtime (Singularity/Apptainer®, Podman, or NVIDIA® Enroot).

 -  Slurm 20.02 or greater (for versions greater than 22.05.2 see :ref:`slurm-known-issues`) or PBS 2021.1.2 or greater.